Is Vegan Healthy? Beyond meat, Impossible Burger and Modern Plant Based Foods

 Source here accessed when article written.

 So, is Beyond meat healthy?
-Yes it can form part of a healthy balanced diet and poses no threat from hidden sugars.
-Beyond burger we thank you for being one of the least processed alternatives out there.
+Yes it can form part of a healthy balanced diet - in moderation - and poses no threat from sugars.
+However, this by no means tops unprocessed alternatives like beans, pulses and lentils.

 Is Impossible Burger Healthy